JelleDekkers/FlowExampleProject/README.md

 # FlowExampleProject

-This project shows a simple use case for the Flow StateMachine and other Utilities
+This project shows a simple use case for the Flow StateMachine and other included utilities